ericamourao/ericamourao.github.io/README.md

 ### **About me**

-I’m a researcher in Systems and Information Engineering at the [Computing Institute](http://www.ic.uff.br/index.php/pt/) of Fluminense Federal University.
+I’m a researcher at the [Computing Institute](http://www.ic.uff.br/index.php/pt/) of Fluminense Federal University.
 My research area is Systems and Information Engineering and Artificial Intelligence.

 My detailed CV is available at [Lattes Platform](http://lattes.cnpq.br/7734579927953717) and [Linkedin](https://www.linkedin.com/in/ericamourao/).